Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Solution Method

 When a complete minibatch is collected, the advantages are shared during the learning phase to form $\hat{\bm A}(\bm o, \bm a)$. \mz{This is only possible in the CLDE scenario.} In the FD scenario, several rows of the advantages inside $\hat{\bm A}(\bm o, \bm a) $ might be set to zero for agents not being in the neighborhood. \mz{Instead of using \eqref{eq:advapprox}, we have

-where $\mathcal{N}(i)$ refers to the neighbors of the $i^\text{th}$ agent. }
+where $\mathcal{N}(i)$ refers to the neighbors of the $i^\text{th}$ agent.}

 \mz{In the following paragraph, we compare the number of messages (1 float) sent by an agent for different algorithms.} Given $k_i$ the number of neighbors of agent $i$, with $k_i \le N - 1$, at each time step the agent shares its $\vJ_{I_i}({\bm\theta})$ with each neighbor.
-During the update phase, which happens when a minibatch is full, they also share their estimated advantages for this minibatch.
-Thus, our method sends on average $(k_i + (N-1))|I_i|$ messages per step for each agent in the CLDE scenario and $2k_i|I_i|$ messages in the FD scenario.
-As comparison, an agent in FEN sends on average $g\tilde{k}$ messages where $g$ is the number of gossip rounds and $\tilde{k}$ is the number of random chosen agents to send the message. \pw{Generally, $g$ needs to be set to be greater than the diameter of the graph (so that the information can traverse the graph), which is upperbounded by the number of agents.
-Therefore, assuming $\tilde{k} \approx k_i$,} our method can be \pw{much} more parsimonious than FEN in terms of communication \pw{when $N$ becomes large}.
-Likewise, a centralized critic would require even more communication by sending on average $\frac{N-1}{N}(\text{dim}(\Ac_i) + \text{dim}(\Ob_i) + |I_i| + 1) + k_i|I_i| $ messages every steps.
+During the update phase, which happens when a minibatch \mz{of size $M$} is full, they also share their estimated advantages for this minibatch \mz{and their estimated $\vJ_{I_i}$ to all agents}.
+Thus, our method sends on average $(k_i + \mz{(1+\frac{1}{M})}(N-1))|I_i|$ messages per step for each agent in the CLDE scenario and $2k_i|I_i|$ messages in the FD scenario.
+As comparison, an agent in FEN sends on average $g\tilde{k}$ messages where $g$ is the number of gossip rounds and $\tilde{k}$ is the number of random chosen agents to send the message. \pw{Generally, $g$ needs to be greater than the diameter of the graph (so that the information can traverse the graph), which is upperbounded by the number of agents. \pw{Thus}, assuming $\tilde{k} \approx k_i$,} our method can be \pw{much} more parsimonious than FEN in terms of communication \pw{when $N$ becomes large}.
+Likewise, a centralized critic would require even more communication by sending on average $\frac{N-1}{N}(\text{dim}(\Ac_i)$ $+$ $\text{dim}(\Ob_i)$ $+$ $|I_i|$ $+$ $1)$ $+$ $k_i|I_i| $ messages every steps.